 Blepharoplasty is a common cosmetic surgical procedure that helps to improve the look of the eyes and give a rejuvenated and youthful appearance to the peri-orbial area.
 At Prima Center for Plastic Surgery in Duluth, blepharoplasty is performed to improve the contour of the upper or lower eyelids or both.
 The basic surgical procedure involves removing drooping or loose skin from the upper eyelid, lower eyelid, or both.
 Patients who are concerned about aging of the lower eyelids often complain of darkness, sagging skin and bags.
 For the lower eyelids the procedure may involve a repositioning of the fatty deposits of the lid and repositioning them to fill in the tear trough and upper malar zone.
 This eases the transition between the lower eyelid and the cheek.
 By repositioning the fat and re-suspending the muscle of the lower eyelid this youthful fullness and contour can be re-established to help you look as good as you can for your age.
 In some cases the fatty deposits which cause the bags will be removed.
 It is vitally important that each patient is carefully evaluate in regards to the town of the lower eyelid and the overall contour of the peri-orbital zone.
 Overzealous removal of fat is to be avoided since it can lead to a hollowing out of the lower lid.
 During the consultation, patients will be thoroughly evaluated and a physical examination will be performed.
 Together we will discuss your concerns and how these surgical procedures can help reverse some of the most visible signs of aging.
-Our doctors will use this this time to discuss specific procedure options and goals.
+Our doctors will use this this time to discuss specific procedure options and goals as well as cost information.
 After this surgery, patients look refreshed and report feeling that they look younger and revitalized.

 "I've gone to Dr. Z several times for Botox.
 Prices very competitive, easy to get appts, staff very friendly & extremely helpful.
 Don't push other services.
 Answers all your questions.
 Going back for Juvederm & maybe eyelid lift.
 Spa is also very good - great relaxing environmen."- L. / Kudzu / Feb 20, 2012